Packaging (made from glass, tin, paper, card and plastic) currently makes up around 18% of our household waste. It has three main purposes:

-- Britvic: in 2014 Britvic released robinsons squashed which is a pocket sized, 20 servings sqaush pack.
+- Britvic: in 2014 Britvic released Robinsons Squashed which is a pocket sized, 20 servings squash pack.
 The small size meant a reduction in packaging an 2,340 more Squash’d bottles fit onto a pallet and weigh nearly 600kg less, providing transportation efficiencies and carbon savings

 - Unilever: Compressed, smaller deoderant cans resulting in a 530 million tonne waste reduction

 - Co-op: launched ‘keep me’ storage advice on their packaging for bread and morning goods.